Results from our People Count 2021 benchmarking study

 This could be due to an increased focus on employee experience and engagement and influenced by the availability of pulse surveys.

-To see the full results of the People Count 2021 benchmarking study, you can purchase the reports.
+To discover our latest third sector hr data and the full results of the People Count 2021 benchmarking study, you can purchase the reports.